EdithGlez/RShiny2Python/PART_2_reactivity/exercise1/README.md

 ## Intro

-This app allows you to explore famous movies throughout cinematic history that feature cats.
+This app explores famous movies throughout cinematic history that feature cats.
 The data is provided and UI has already been created.

-You should be able to complete this exercise by just using render functions.
+_You should be able to complete this exercise by just using render functions_

 ## Tasks